Koyoinu/VRC-United-moderation-Ban-Kick-on-sight/README.md

 ## 5/3/2023 4:35 PM
 - The Readme got a massive overhual

+# **Disclaimers**
+- every bit of information gatherd is public information as these people have named there witter accounts the same as there Main vrchat accounts that is how i got all this info **i do not plan to Dox the people in this document**

 # **Maintained by Koyoinu**
 - ## if you want your name off the list quit this whole your a real moderator bullshit and let vrchat handle moderation like it should always be